Essay. January 2026.

-This is not a meeting problem.
-It is a memory problem, and it has a literature.
+This is not a documentation problem.
+It is a memory problem.

 The canonical definition

-The phrase "organisational memory" became a discipline with a single article: James Walsh and Gerardo Ungson's 1991 paper in the Academy of Management Review.
+The field of organisational memory is often traced to a single paper: James Walsh and Gerardo Ungson’s 1991 article in the Academy of Management Review.
 Their definition has survived essentially unchanged for thirty-four years:

 Organisational memory is stored information from an organisation’s history that can be brought to bear on present decisions.
 (Walsh & Ungson, 1991)

-A sixth bin, external archives, was added by later scholars to cover artefacts that live outside the organisation (regulators, ex-employees, vendors).
-A recent systematic review of the field confirms that this storage-bin model remains the dominant framework for thinking about organisational memory, even as the literature has extended it in new directions (Galan, 2023a).
+A sixth bin, external archives, was added by later scholars to cover artefacts that live outside the organisation: regulators, ex-employees, vendors.
+A recent systematic review confirms that this storage-bin model remains the dominant framework for thinking about organisational memory, even as the literature has extended it in new directions (Galan, 2023a).

-The implication is awkward: most of what an organisation "knows" is not written down.
+The implication is straightforward: most of what an organisation “knows” is not written down.
 It lives in people, habits, and rooms.

 The Walsh-Ungson framework treats memory as a property of an organisation.
 A separate research line, older but more cognitively grounded, treats it as a property of a group.